Sopel97/FatTitz/README.md

 Thanks to Norman Schidt and Albert Sliver for inspiration on creating my own fork of Stockfish.
 Also big thanks to Robert Houdart for great optimization ideas, overall making the engine almost 20% faster!

 This engine uses a HalfKAv2-2048x2-64-64-1 evaluation network, which contains whopping **4 times** the knowledge of Stockfish 14.
-It was trained partially on Lc0 data, which gives it a unique positional style, while still preserving the tactical sharpness of Stockfish.
-The network was trained using a modification of the [state-of-the-art NNUE trainer](https://github.com/glinscott/nnue-pytorch), utilizing publicly available datasets [1](https://drive.google.com/file/d/1VlhnHL8f-20AXhGkILujnNXHwy9T-MQw/view?usp=sharing), [2](https://drive.google.com/file/d/1seGNOqcVdvK_vPNq98j-zV3XPE5zWAeq/view?usp=sharing), [3](https://drive.google.com/file/d/1RFkQES3DpsiJqsOtUshENtzPfFgUmEff/view?usp=sharing)
+It was trained partially on Lc0 data, which gives it a unique positional style, while still preserving the **legendary surgical precision of Stockfish.** The network was trained using a modification of the [state-of-the-art NNUE trainer](https://github.com/glinscott/nnue-pytorch), utilizing publicly available datasets [1](https://drive.google.com/file/d/1VlhnHL8f-20AXhGkILujnNXHwy9T-MQw/view?usp=sharing), [2](https://drive.google.com/file/d/1seGNOqcVdvK_vPNq98j-zV3XPE5zWAeq/view?usp=sharing), [3](https://drive.google.com/file/d/1RFkQES3DpsiJqsOtUshENtzPfFgUmEff/view?usp=sharing)

 Due to the large size the release is available only on google drive [here](https://drive.google.com/drive/folders/1hthWck-5UsXBToDduJ0REB_ZdXvN0r6X?usp=sharing).
 It includes Windows and Linux binaries for all supported architectures, along with the network.
 This is the only place where the network can be found.